 - Note that all communications to each applicant regarding the status of their application or fellowship (during the award period) will be visibly cc’d to their mentor(s)

-- Early May: Applicants will be notified of their acceptance/rejection
+- Early April: Applicants are notified of their acceptance/rejection

-- June: Funding for first payment will be distributed
+- TBD: Funding for the first payment will be distributed

-If you have any questions regarding the application process, please feel free to contact Dr. Ling Cao.
+If you have any questions regarding the application process, please contact Dr. Ling Cao.